 555 S 10th StreetRoom 108Lincoln, NE 68508

 Hearings are scheduled for those who would like to discuss their property with a referee.
-Additional documentation can also be presented at this hearing.
 The referee will consider all testimony and documentation prior to making a value recommendation to the Lancaster County Board of Equalization.

 Referees are impartial professional appraisers or similarly qualified individuals who conduct protest hearings on behalf of the Lancaster County Board of Equalization.
 They are not county employees.